What Is It?

 - Positron emission tomography (PET): In this procedure, the patient is injected intravenously with a small amount of radioactive sugar that cancer cells absorb, enabling the cells to be seen by a special camera.
 It is based on the premise that cancerous tissue utilizes more sugar than normal tissue, leading cancers to "light up" on the PET scan.
 The technique is very sensitive and even very small malignant tumors can show up easily.
 The test is used to determine if the cancer has spread to lymph nodes or other distant places.
 It is also used to tell if a shadow on your chest X-ray is cancer.
 Most insurance companies cover expenses for PET imaging, including Medicare.
 Both false-positive and false-negative PET findings may occur, however (in which the scan shows what looks like cancer, but really isn't, or doesn't show the cancer when it really exists), so it's important that the scans be interpreted very carefully.

-- Bone scan: A bone scan can help determine whether or not lung cancer has spread to the bones.
+- Bone scan: A bone scan can help determine whether lung cancer has spread to the bones.
 During this test, a small amount of radioactive dye is injected into a vein.
 It accumulates in areas of bone that may be cancerous.
 Then a gamma camera scans your body to detect where bone repair is occurring faster than the surrounding bone.
 This is a sign that the cancer has infiltrated and is destroying the bone.

 - Needle biopsy is just like it sounds: a needle is inserted through the chest wall to take a sample of tissue from a known tumor after it's been located by chest X-ray, CT scan or fluoroscopy (fluoroscopy is like an X-ray, but the image is viewed on a screen in real time rather than on film).
 The sample is then examined under a microscope to see if cancer cells are present.
 A biopsy is necessary for your health care professional to confirm a cancer diagnosis and to identify the specific type of cancer and its stage.
 Sometimes a needle biopsy will be done of an area that is suspicious for a metastasis, such as the liver or adrenal gland, to prove that a metastasis is present.